Michal922/supersplat-viewer/my_README.md

 # INSTRUCTIONS

-From this folder, start a tiny web server
+From the folder with webpage (for example `public/`), start a tiny web server

 **Python:**